shulanx1/dynamic_clamp/README.md

 ### Files ###

 * //dynamic clamp_V1&V2: PCB designs
+* //dynamic clamp_V3: PCB design for two channel dynamic clamp
 * //dynamic_clamp: arduino code to upload on the microcontroller
 * //processing_contrl: GUI based on processing to set parameters on the fly
 * //matlab_control: matlab script to sweep the conductance for high conductance state recordings

 ### Contact ###

-* For any questions, contact xiao208@purdue.edu
+* For any questions, contact kjayant@purdue.edu.